Heathrow Express: Construction

 Construction began in 1993, with an estimated cost of £350 million.
 The principal works were two 6.8 km single-bore tunnels (including eight escape shafts) and underground stations at and Terminal 4.
 Electrification of the Great Western Main Line (GWML) between Paddington and Airport Junction, where the new line diverged from the GWML, was also required to achieve a 15-minute journey time.
 A flying junction known as the Stockley Flyover was constructed to connect the tunnel to the GWML fast lines.
 As part of the construction of the project, steps were taken to reduce the environmental and visual impact of the railway, including disguising ventilation shafts as barns.

 In October 1994, a tunnel collapse occurred during construction that led to the subsidence of a surface building and three large surface craters.
 The investigation into the collapse led to a six-month delay in opening and additional costs of around £150 million.
+Tunnelling contractor Balfour Beatty and designer Geoconsult were subsequently fined a total of £1.7M – a then record for offences under health and safety legislation.